 How to Store Blueberry Muffins

-It is important to note that because these muffins are made with whole grains and no preservatives, it is best to refrigerate or freeze them, if not consumed within 2 days, rather than storing the muffins at room temperature.
+It is important to note that because these whole wheat blueberry muffins are made with whole grains and no preservatives, it is best to refrigerate or freeze them, if not consumed within 2 days, rather than storing the muffins at room temperature.

-Before storing, allow muffins to cool completely.
+Before storing, allow the muffins to cool completely.
 Transfer to an airtight container or freezer-safe bag.
 Store in the refrigerator for up to 5 days or freeze for up to 3 months.
 Defrost in the fridge overnight, or warm in the microwave for 1-2 minutes to heat before serving.

 More Healthy Muffin Recipes